We continue with the ESP8266 and ESP32 tutorials by looking at a server that returns information that changes dynamically with each request.

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the names of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end, you have the code for both the ESP8266 and the ESP32.

-Previously we saw how to set up a basic server with an ESP8266, and in the previous post we saw how to distinguish between types of calls and receive arguments.
+Previously, we saw how to set up a basic server with an ESP8266, and in the previous post, we saw how to distinguish between types of calls and receive arguments.

 #include <ESP8266WiFi.h>